MostafaElzoghbey/Anemia/README.md

 # Anemia Description

-This project is an automated classification for analyzing blood with or without anemia by training the algorithms Naive Bayes and KNN on a large group of anemic and non-anaemic blood analyses.
+This project is an automated classification for analyzing blood with or without anemia by training the algorithms Naive Bayes and KNN on a large group of anemic and non-anaemic blood analysis.

 ## Installation